 The wine delivers classical regional characters of dense, spicy blueberry fruit and savoury pan jus.
-Next come hints of liquorice, plum, and all-spice all delicately interwoven.
+Hints of liquorice, plum, and all-spice all delicately interwoven.

-A fine grained tannin structure and depth of flavour all show that this wine is made to last the distance in the cellar.
-A long balanced finish with persistence.
+A fine-grained tannin structure and depth of flavour all show that this wine has incredible future ahead of it.

 The hand-picked grapes were destemmed, but not crushed, and spent seven days on their skins in open fermenters with hand-plunging four times daily to gently extract colour, flavours and tannins.
 This was followed by careful basket pressing followed 24 months' maturation in our cellars in a combination of French and American oak (20% New).